-Severity Definition Examples (as defined by CIRIA A C552) Severe Short-term (acute) risk to human health likely to result in "significant harm" as defined by the Environmental Protection Act 1990, Part IIA.
+Severity Definition Examples (as defined by CIRIA C552) Severe Short-term (acute) risk to human health likely to result in "significant harm" as defined by the Environmental Protection Act 1990, Part IIA.
 Short-term risk of pollution (note: Water Resources Act contains no scope for considering significance of pollution) of sensitive water resource.
 Catastrophic damage to buildings/property.
-A short-term risk to a particular ecosystem, or organism for4ming part of such ecosystem (note: the definitions of eco9logical systems within the Draft Circular on Contaminated Land, DETR, 2000). surface of an informal recr eation area; ants from site ding collapse rt-term human Medium Chronic damage to human health ("significant harm" as defined in DETR,2000).
-Pollution of sensitive water resources (note: Water Resources Act contains no scope for considering significance of pollution) a significant change in a particular ecosystem, or organism forming part of such ecosystem (note: the definition of ecological systems system within Draft Circular on Contaminated Land, DTR, 2000) exceed the generic, or assessment criteria; and site-specific from a site to vithin a Mild Pollution of non-sensitive water resources.
-Significant damage to crops, buildings, structures and services ("significant harm" as defined in the Draft Circular on Contaminated Land, DETR, 2000).
-Damage to sensitive buildings / structures / services or the environment. and ing it unsafe to Minor Harm, although not necessarily significant harm, which may result in a financial loss, or expensive to resolve.
-Non- permanent health effects to human health (easily prevented by means such as personal protective clothing etc.) easily repairable effects of damage to buildings, structures and services concentrations that protect is required during site work ive equipment ks; and a landscaping
+A short-term risk to a particular ecosystem or organism for4ming part of such ecosystem (note: the definitions of eco9logical systems within the Draft Circular or Contaminated Land, DETR, 2000). surface of an informal recreation area; Major spillage of contaminants from site into controlled water; and Explosion, causing building collapse (can also equate to a short-term human Medium Chronic damage to human health ("significant harm" as defined in DETR,2000).
+Pollution of sensitive water resources (note: Water Resources Act contains no scope for considering significance of pollution) a significant change in a particular ecosystem, or organism forming part of such ecosystem (note: the definition of ecological systems system within Draft Circular on Contaminated Land, DTR, 2000) exceed the generic, or site-specific assessment criteria; and Leaching of contaminants from a site to a major or minor aquifer.
+Mild Pollution of non-sensitive water resources.
+Significant damage to crops, buildings, structures and services ("significant harm" as defined in the Draft Circular on Contaminated Land, DETR 2000).
+Damage to sensitive buildings / structures / services of the environment. and Damage to building rendering it unsafe to Minor Harm, although not necessarily significant harm, which may result in a financial loss, or expensive to resolve.
+Non-permanent health effects to human health (easily prevented by means such as personal protective clothing etc.) easily repairable effects of damage to buildings, structures and services concentrations that protective equipment is required during site works; and The loss of plants in a landscaping